 - NY State, Connecticut and New Jersey (neighborhoods will appear before cities and cities before states)

 - All other locations sorted alphabetically (neighborhoods will appear before cities and cities before states)

 7) How do users search for properties in multiple cities or neighborhoods all at one time?

 There are two ways for users to search for properties in multiple cities or neighborhoods in one search:

 NOTE: We only display cities or neighborhoods (if we have listings in those areas) from up to a 30 mile radius from the original location searched

-- 1. Clicking on the "Advanced Search" link within the property search box at the top of the page
+- 1. Start typing within the property search box at the top of the page

-- 2. Once a user reaches a search results page that lists properties, they can easily expand their search, change their search and/or search in multiple cities or neighborhoods by refining their search on the left side of the page
+- 2. Once a user reaches a search results page that lists properties, they can easily expand their search, change their search and/or search in multiple cities by interacting witrh the property search box and/or filters

 Once users reach a search results page that lists properties, they can refine their initial search in a variety of ways by selecting any of the following parameters located on the left column of the page in the search refinement area:

 NOTE: The above parameters are dynamic, meaning they are only displayed if a listing in our database is available based on a user's pre-selected search criteria.
 Not all listings have all these options - it is up to the discretion of the listing agent to add any of these fields so that the listing can be searched against them.
 Any of these selections can be deselected at any time by un-checking them from a user's search criteria at the top of the search criteria column on the left side of the search results page.